Rajiyusuf09/Mood-App/README.md

 # Mood-App
-An App that rates the mood of people(mental wellbeing) depending on some digital factors
+A machine learning web App that predicts mood score based on screen time and digital habits